chelsejw/axios-crud/README.md

 # README

-Basic CRUD for a React front-end and Rails back-end app.
+Basic CRUD using Axios for a React front-end and Rails back-end app.